Universal sectors in superconformal defects: Introduction and summary

-In a similar way, we identify a universal sector for the $1/2$ BPS line in $AdS_3 \times S^3 \times T^4$ \cite{Bliard:2024bcz, Correa:2021sky} with purely Ramond–Ramond flux, finding consistency with previous analysis and fixing the overall two-point normalization of the displacement supermultiplet in terms of the bulk coupling.
+In Sec. \ref{subsec: the 1/2 BPS line in AdS3 T3 S4}, we use a similar approach to identify a universal sector for the $1/2$ BPS line in $AdS_3 \times S^3 \times T^4$ \cite{Bliard:2024bcz, Correa:2021sky} with purely Ramond-Ramond flux, finding consistency with previous analysis and fixing the overall two-point normalization of the displacement supermultiplet in terms of the bulk coupling.

-We then provide brief general arguments supporting universality from the holographic perspective.
+We then provide brief general arguments supporting universality from the holographic perspective, in Sec. \ref{sec:The holographic perspective}.

-In line with previous analyses of $1/2$ BPS Wilson lines at strong coupling in $3d$ SCFTs, such as ABJM \cite{Bianchi:2020hsz} and $\cN=4$ CSm theories \cite{Pozzi:2024xnu}, we investigate the case of $\cN=2$ CSm theories.
+In line with previous analyses of $1/2$ BPS Wilson lines at strong coupling in $3d$ SCFTs, such as ABJM \cite{Bianchi:2020hsz} and $\cN=4$ CSm theories \cite{Pozzi:2024xnu}, we investigate the case of $\cN=2$ CSm theories, in Sec. \ref{sec: The 1/2 BPS line in N=2 Chern-Simons matter theories}.
 We examine the preserved defect algebra, identify the superdisplacement multiplet ($\cD$), and employ superspace methods to express the four-point functions in terms of cross-ratios.
-We study the OPE structure for the superdisplacement in the two different channels: the chiral–chiral $\cD\times\cD$ channel, which contains one short multiplets and infinitely many long operators with unprotected, higher dimensions, and the chiral–antichiral $\cD\times\bar\cD$ channel, where only long multiplets appear \cite{Bianchi:2020hsz, Bianchi:2018scb}.
+We study the OPE structure for the superdisplacement in the two different channels: the chiral-chiral $\cD\times\cD$ channel, which contains one short multiplet and infinitely many long operators with unprotected, higher dimensions, and the chiral-antichiral $\cD\times\bar\cD$ channel, where only long multiplets appear \cite{Bianchi:2020hsz, Bianchi:2018scb}.
 We thus derive the corresponding superblocks by diagonalizing the superconformal Casimir.

-By identifying the universal sectors, we determine the four-point functions of the superdisplacement up to leading and next-to-leading order at strong coupling.
+By identifying the universal sectors, we determine the four-point functions of the superdisplacement up to leading- and next-to-leading order at strong coupling.
 For the superprimary we find

 with $C_\cD$ the normalization of the superdisplacement two-point function.
 We then extract the CFT data of the exchanged contributions.
 For the long multiplets appearing in the chiral-antichiral channel, we find